PauloBarrelas/git-exercise/README.md

 # git-exercise
-just a git exercise for Altcademy
+just a git exercise for Altcademy.
-Git is very useful
+Git is very useful.
+but not very user friendly.